CodingLawyersClub/todo-instructions/README.md

 ```

 Let's walk through each piece:
-`Flex` is a layout component.
-It helps with aligning things on the page. `justifyContent` means which way to align items. `flex-end` means to push everything to the right.
+1. `Flex` is a layout component.
+It helps with aligning things on the page. `justifyContent` says which way to align items. `flex-end` means to push everything to the right.
 So all this is saying is, everything inside of `<Flex />` I want to align right.
-`Box` is what goes inside of `Flex`.
+2. `Box` is what goes inside of `Flex`.
 Think of `Flex` and `Box` as peanut-butter and jelly.
-They always go together. `Flex` says how to align the `Box`.
-Because our `Flex` is `flex-end`, it is our `Box` that is going to be pushed all the way to the right.
+They often  go together. `Flex` says how to align the `Box`.
+Because our `Flex` is `flex-end`, our `Box`  is going to be pushed all the way to the right.
-`Button` is pretty self explanatory.
+3. `Button` is pretty self explanatory.
 This `Button` lives inside of my `Box` which is being pushed all the way to the right. `content` is what the button will say. `icon` is if we want it to have an icon.
-A list of icons can be found online, but don't worry about that for now. `labelPosition` says where you want the button to go, which I want it on the right of my "New" text.
+A list of icons can be found online, but don't worry about that for now. `labelPosition` says where you want the button to go, which I want it on the "right" of my "New" text.
- `onClick` is one of the most important methods.
+4. `onClick` is one of the most important methods.
 It does what you'd think it does.
 When this button is clicked, whatever is inside of that arrow is going to be called
- `this.props.history.push` is how we navigate to pages. the `/create` page is where we want to go.
+5. `this.props.history.push` is how we navigate to pages. the `/create` page is where we want to go.
 Don't worry too much about what's going on here.
 Just remember, if you want to go to a different page we created, you use `this.props.history.push("/PAGE_ROUTE_HERE")`.
 We defined our page route in `src/routes/index.js` if you forget the route name.

 Your page should look like this: